 Healthy Eating Active Living Through Hasbro

 HEALTH is a clinic within the Primary Care Division of Hasbro Children’s Hospital that seeks to improve the significant problem of childhood obesity and to prevent the comorbidities that ensue in later adolescence and young adulthood.
-This clinic is one of two options for childhood obesity.
-Hasbro Children’s Hospital also offers the CHANGES program.

 One in every three children and adolescents in the United States today is either overweight or obese, with significant increases seen since the 1970s.
 If you are an adolescent struggling with excess weight, you are not alone.